-Cindy Portmann Snohomish County Assessor

-(Continued on page 11)

-In the Spotlight - New Assessors

-(Continued from page 10)

-office reorganization and a change from a four-year revaluation cycle to annual revaluation.
+Cindy Portmann was elected Snohomish County Assessor for a four-year term beginning in 2004.
+Ms. Portmann started her career in the assessor's office in 1987 in an entry level position and in six years had worked her way up through the ranks to Chief Deputy Assessor for her predecessor Gail Rauch.
+Cindy served as Chief Deputy for 10 of the 12 years Ms. Rauch was in office until her retirement in 2003.
+Cindy misses her mentor and longtime friend but is happy to report Gail is doing very well, enjoying her retirement, and especially her golf game a couple of times a week.
+During her first year as assessor, Portmann oversaw a successful office reorganization and a change from a four-year revaluation cycle to annual revaluation.
 In 2004 and 2005, Cindy also served as Chairperson for the Snohomish County Campus Planning Group and the Land Technology Committee.
 She is also a member of the Port Gardner Bay Business and Professional Women and Soroptimists International of Everett, and a Board Member for Senior Services of Snohomish County.
 Ms. Portmann resides with her husband of 29 years, Roger, and their 12year-old son, Christopher, near Snohomish where they have lived since 1977.